r-a-y/buddypress-usernames-only/readme.txt

 * If you're using WP 3.0 in network mode or WPMU and you're seeing display names on blog comments, please try following step 2 in the installation instructions.

-The only place you should see a user's display name is on a member's profile loop, other than that if you notice a display name on any other page on BuddyPress, please let me know!
+The only place you should see a user's display name is on a member's profile, other than that if you notice a display name on any other page on BuddyPress, please let me know!

+#### Internal configuration ####

+By default, display names are enabled on member profile pages.
+If you prefer usernames to be shown, add the following snippet to your wp-config.php file:

+`define( 'BP_SHOW_DISPLAYNAME_ON_PROFILE', false );`

 == Donate! ==